rktoomey/scalathon-crash-course/slides/patterns/patterns.md

 !SLIDE

-# all this and mode
+# all this and more

 When you declare a class with the `case` modifier in Scala, you get a lot of built-in functionality for free!
 <br>